CoopLo/SVI/README.md

 Dependencies: cython, pybasicbayes, numpy, pandas

 My current issue is that var_tran will not update in the global inference step, no matter what I do to it.
 This caused the output of the fitted model to be garbage.
 Lines 173-178 in hmmsvi.py, specifically.
 I left some of the debugging stuff in various files because it is still useful for me.
+Here's the output I'm getting:

+element before assignment: 0
+it should be: 0.919
+True
+element after assignment: 0

+element before assignment: 0
+it should be: 0.919
+True
+element after assignment: 0

 # SVI Model Output vs. Actual Stock Data
 ![more_svi_output](https://user-images.githubusercontent.com/17442830/29325099-2a908f58-81ac-11e7-804c-7ea291977f13.png)